moduware/polymorph-components/README.md

 Then you come back to polymorph-components, and commit the changes you got from submodule element.

-** Please follow the instructions below to push the changes in to polymorph-components.
+**Note:** Please follow the instructions below to push the changes in to polymorph-components.

-##Pushing the changes of Submodules
+## Pushing the changes of Submodules

 After committing the changes on submodules, make sure to run the command below in our polymorph-components to push the any new changes on the submodules.